-The Authority owns, operates and maintains a fiber optic network which runs along the Turnpike, Parkway and Atlantic City Expressway and connects to the NJ CSC.
+The Authority and the South Jersey Transportation Authority collectively co-own, operate and maintain a fiber optic network which runs along the Turnpike, Parkway and Atlantic City Expressway and connects to the NJ CSC.
 The fiber is used to transmit toll data and other internal needs.
 The excess capacity of this network is leased to various commercial enterprises.
 In 2016, the Authority received \$1,527,000 from these leases.